amralaa95/inmobly/README.md

 # inmobly
+run GettingStart.sh: ./GettingStart.sh

-1-main url is http://127.0.0.1:8000/api for list and create playlist or channel, first time require authntication from google
+1-main url is http://127.0.0.1:8000/api for create playlist or channel, first time require authntication from google

 2- enter user channel name and choose type channel, https://www.youtube.com/user/AsapSCIENCE/videos
     so channel name is:  AsapSCIENCE, and wait to create videos for this channel.